Real and momentum space analysis of topological phases in 2D d-wave altermagnets: Real-Space Nanoribbon Structure Analysis

-In Figure \ref{fig_Fidelity} we represent $F$ and $\chi_F$ for edge (near gap) states (either valence or conduction) as a function of $t_a$ in a neighbourhood of the critical point $t_a^C=J/4$ for $L=50$~nm ($J = 1=t$).
+In Figure \ref{fig_Fidelity} we represent $F$ and $\chi_F$ for edge (near gap) states (either valence or conduction) as a function of $t_a$ in a neighbourhood of the critical point $t_a^C=J/4$ for $L_x=L_y=50$ and $J = 1$ (in $t$ and $a$ units).
 An abrupt drop of fidelity and a snappish peak in susceptibility are clearly seen at $t_a^C$.
 Therefore, the sensing precision is highly enhanced at $t_a^C$.
-This provides an information-theoretic characterization of the TPT that is complementary to the Berry picture.
+This provides an information-theoretic characterization of the TPT that is complementary to the Berry picture, being also suitable for finite systems.

+Here, a comment is in order.
+While $t_a$ serves as our theoretical control parameter to map the zero-temperature quantum phase transitions [relics of which can be probed experimentally via strain engineering or in ultracold atom systems] an equivalent transition can be traversed in a fixed material by thermally tuning the exchange field $J(T)$ below the magnetic ordering temperature, as the critical boundary depends explicitly on the dimensionless ratio $t_a/J$ [that is, the phase transition is purely a function of the competition between the kinetic energy (hopping $t_a$) and the magnetic exchange splitting ($J$)].
+Nevertheless, we will continue to use $t_a$ instead of $J$ as the control parameter.

+The primary advantage of real-space markers like fidelity-susceptibility is that they do not require translational invariance or a well-defined $k$-space, unlike the Chern number.
+This makes them exceptionally powerful for identifying topological phases in finite-size device geometries, disordered nanoribbons, or systems with impurities.
+In Fig. \ref{fig_Fidelity}, the fidelity-susceptibility acts as a highly sensitive detector for the Topological Phase Transition (identifying exactly where the gap closes).

+To better distinguish the trivial from the topological phases, we can use the Inverse Participation Ratio (IPR).
+IPR has already been used in Reference \cite{silicene3} to distinguish the trivial from the topological phase in silicene under perpendicular electric and magnetic fields, giving a sharp and clear marker.
+In general, IPR measures the spreading of a vector's expansion $|\psi\ra=\sum_{n=1}^N c_n|n\ra$ in a given basis $\{|n\ra, n=1,\dots,N\}$.
+For a normalized vector $|\psi\ra$, the probabilities $p_n=|c_n|^2$ to find $|\psi\ra$ in $|n\ra$ fulfill $\sum_{n=1}^N p_n=1$.
+The inverse participation ratio of $\psi$ is then defined as follows

+The smallest value $\mathrm{IPR}_\psi=1/N$ corresponds to an equally weighted superposition $|c_n|=1/\sqrt{N}, \forall n$ (fully delocalized state), whereas the highest value $\mathrm{IPR}_\psi=1$ corresponds to a perfectly localized state, that is, $c_n=\delta_{n,n_0}$ for some $n_0$.
+The concept can be similarly extended to the representation of the wavevectors in position, momentum, or other spaces, to study the vector's spreading or localization in the given space basis.
+For edge states $\psi^s_\pm(x,y)$ in a AM nanoribbon of size $L_xL_y$, the IPR can be defined as

+For reference, a fully delocalized (bulk-type) state in a sample of $L_x=50=L_y$ has IPR=$1/(2L_xL_y)=0.0002$.
+In Figure \ref{fig_IPRpos} we represent the IPR for a spin-down (conduction or valence) edge state $\psi^\downarrow_\pm(x,y)$ as a function of the AM strength $t_a$.
+The IPR immediately informs us whether the states emerging after the transition are topologically protected edge states (high localization / high IPR) or trivial bulk states (low IPR).
+Therefore, the primary advantage of real-space markers like fidelity-susceptibility and IPR is that they substitute the need for $k$-space invariants in finite devices.